 About 153.000 people live on Tablas Island.
 Most of them are Catholic Christians.
 The main spoken languages (dialects) are Romblomanon, Tagalog and Bisaya.
 English is understood and spoken by almost everyone.
 Tourism as a source of income and employment has no great significance in Tablas.
 A large part of inhabitants live on agriculture, such as rice cultivation, fruit and vegetable farming.
 Fishery and small animal breeding are important revenue streams of local Tablas residents.

 Getting to Tablas Island

-Tugdan Airport (THB) is located in the southwest of Tablas in the municipality of Alcantara.
+Tugdan Airport (TBH) is located in the southwest of Tablas in the municipality of Alcantara.
 From the airport all municipalities can be reached with public transportation.
-Jeepneys, tricycles and motorbikes are being offered to continue the journey.
-SEAIR and ZestAir currently offer no flights to Tablas Island (status as of May 2013).
+Jeepneys, tricycles and motorbikes are available to continue the journey.

 Batangas (Manila) - Odiongan (Tablas Island)

 Shipping company "Montenegro Lines" runs daily (except on Tuesdays) the route Batangas - Odiongan to Tablas Island.
 Departure time in Batangas is 5:00pm.
 The journey takes about nine hours.
 Arrival time in Odiongan (Poctoy Pier) will be around 2:00am.
 Time of travel from Poctoy Pier to the town center in Odiongan is appr. ten minutes by tricycle or motorbike.
 All kinds of ferry tickets can be purchased at the respective port.
 The full fare for a single ticket to Tablas amounts between 800 and 1200 PHP based on cabin category.
 Discounted fares apply for pensioners, students and children.
 For more information about the ferry service to and from Tablas Island as well as schedules and rates, see the website of Montenegro Lines: http://montenegrolines.com.ph